 “I found something that I’m passionate about and I think it’s a very useful skill especially in an ever globalizing world,” said Barajas who speaks both French and Italian.
 Through the program she earned a Gold Seal for both languages, meaning her fluency is workforce ready.

 “Having the Global Seal of Biliteracy gives me something tangible to notice like okay this is what level I’m at.
 Then maybe after the program, then I can test myself and see just how much I’ve increased," she said.

-Barajas said her language proficiency helped her score an internship curating for a museum this summer and a full ride scholarship to study in Italy for a year.
+Barajas said her language proficiency helped her score an internship as a culture curator for a marketing agency this summer and a full ride scholarship to study in Italy for a year.